Eta Carinae: Visual spectrum

-The strength and profile of the lines in the Eta Carinae spectrum are highly variable, but there are a number of consistent distinctive features.
+The strength and profile of the lines in the η Carinae spectrum are highly variable, but there are a number of consistent distinctive features.
 The spectrum is dominated by emission lines, usually broad although the higher excitation lines are overlaid by a narrow central component from dense ionised nebulosity, especially the Weigelt Blobs.
 Most lines show a P Cygni profile but with the absorption wing much weaker than the emission.
 The broad P Cygni lines are typical of strong stellar winds, with very weak absorption in this case because the central star is so heavily obscured.
 Electron scattering wings are present but relatively weak, indicating a clumpy wind.
-Hydrogen lines are present and strong, showing that Eta Carinae still retains much of its hydrogen envelope.
+Hydrogen lines are present and strong, showing that η Carinae still retains much of its hydrogen envelope.

 HeI lines are much weaker than the hydrogen lines, and the absence of HeII lines provides an upper limit to the possible temperature of the primary star.
 NII lines can be identified but are not strong, while carbon lines cannot be detected and oxygen lines are at best very weak, indicating core hydrogen burning via the CNO cycle with some mixing to the surface.
 Perhaps the most striking feature is the rich FeII emission in both permitted and forbidden lines, with the forbidden lines arising from excitation of low density nebulosity around the star.

 The earliest analyses of the star's spectrum are descriptions of visual observations from 1869, of prominent emission lines "C, D, b, F and the principal green nitrogen line".
 Absorption lines are explicitly described as not being visible.
 The letters refer to Fraunhofer's spectral notation and correspond to Hα, HeI, FeII, and Hβ.

 It is assumed that the final line is from FeII very close to the green nebulium line now known to be from OIII.

 Photographic spectra from 1893 were described as similar to an F5 star, but with a few weak emission lines.
 Analysis to modern spectral standards suggests an early F spectral type.
 By 1895 the spectrum again consisted mostly of strong emission lines, with the absorption lines present but largely obscured by emission.
 This spectral transition from F supergiant to strong emission is characteristic of novae, where ejected material initially radiates like a pseudo-photosphere and then the emission spectrum develops as it expands and thins.